 Bake in a preheated oven for 30-35 minutes until a cake tester comes out clean and the cake is firm around the edges.

-Remove from the oven and transfer to a cooling rack where it can cool down for about 15 minutes before releasing from the springform pan.
-Allow to cool off completely before garnishing.
+Remove the cake from the oven and transfer it to a cooling rack.
+It should cool for about 15 minutes before releasing it from the springform pan.
+Allow it to cool completely before garnishing.

 Tips